-Hover the mouse over BatteryBar percentage to see information about the actual capacity of the battery, discharge rate, remaining time, full runtime, battery wear, and elapsed time since the last charge.
+Hover the mouse over the BatteryBar percentage to see information about the actual capacity of the battery, discharge rate, remaining time, full runtime, battery wear, and elapsed time since the last charge.

 The basic, free version of BatteryBar doesn’t display low, critical, and full battery notifications.
 Also, there is no way to change or customize the default look of the BatteryBar on the taskbar with custom themes and fonts.
 That said, the default look of the BatteryBar is really nice.

-If you’re looking for a smart way to show battery percentage on your Windows 10 taskbar, download BatteryBar basic version (free) right away.
+If you’re looking for a smart way to show battery percentage on your Windows 10/11 taskbar, download the BatteryBar basic version (free) right away.

 Last but not least, the BatteryBar program is very low on system resources.
 So you can keep it running all the time without worrying about resource usage.

 To close the BatteryBar program, right-click on it and then click the Close Toolbar option.

 Tip: Once you add BatteryBar to the taskbar, you can either hide the original Windows 10 battery icon.